-- The new model will enable MAV to be more proactive in seeking markets for artists, more responsive to clients, and more strategic in tailoring and promoting product to new markets.
+- The new model is enabling MAV to be more proactive in seeking markets for artists, more responsive to clients, and more strategic in tailoring and promoting product to new markets.

-- Social Traders will work with MAV to build the social enterprise business model as a whole as well as provide specific advice on micro business initiatives as they arise.
+- Social Traders worked with MAV to build the social enterprise business model as a whole as well as provide specific advice on micro business initiatives as they arise.

-- ArtsReady will provide entry level training and support for young trainees in the program, delivering ‘wrap-around’ support for Indigenous and/or culturally and linguistically diverse (CaLD) background young people gaining qualifications while being employed.
+- ArtsReady is providing entry level training and support for young trainees in the program, delivering ‘wrap-around’ support for Indigenous and/or culturally and linguistically diverse (CaLD) background young people gaining qualifications while being employed.